CnCNet/xna-cncnet-client/Docs/Migration-INI.md

 Items=Fastest (MAX),Faster (60 FPS),Fast (30 FPS),Medium (20 FPS),Slow (15 FPS),Slower (12 FPS),Slowest (10 FPS)
 ```

-## Rename/Remove old `MultiplayerGameLobby.ini` and create new `MultiplayerGameLobby.ini`
+## Edit `MultiplayerGameLobby.ini`

-This file extends the game lobby base with multiplayer-specific controls, such as the chat box and lock and ready buttons.
+This file extends the game lobby base with multiplayer-specific controls,
+such as the chat box and lock and ready buttons. **Remove (or port) previous
-If you have a modified `[MultiplayerGameLobby]` section in `GameOptions.ini`, move it here instead of using the example one below.
+content of this file.** If you have a modified `[MultiplayerGameLobby]` section
+in `GameOptions.ini`, move it here instead of using the example one below.

 <details>
 <summary>Click to show file content</summary>